-Therapeutic Storytelling for Refugee Children and Adolescents: Jungle Tracks Program
+Therapeutic Storytelling for Children and Adolescents from Refugee Backgrounds: Jungle Tracks

 This one-day workshop is designed to equip participants with appropriate knowledge and skills to run Jungle Tracks within an integrated therapeutic model.
 Jungle Tracks is a program that includes five short stories that mirror real life struggles related to the lives of children, adolescents and parents with a background of refugee trauma.
 The stories promote hope and empowerment and assist the reader/listener to process and reconcile their past experiences and ongoing difficulties in transition.

-Suitable for school counsellors, school teachers, clinicians and other staff interested in applying the Jungle Tracks storytelling approach in their work with refugee children and adolescents.
+Suitable for school counsellors, school teachers, clinicians and other staff interested in applying the Jungle Tracks storytelling approach in their work with children and adolescents from refugee backgrounds.

 This workshop adheres to the continuing professional development standards of most professional bodies.
 Please check the CPD policy of your professional body.